gsileno/bbquiz/README.md

 ESS	Please write an essay.
 MC	Another question?
 No, it is enough.	correct	Yes, please.	incorrect
 ```
 * Upload the converted file.
-Go on BlackBoard, and then *Control Panel > Course Tools > Tests, Surveys and Pools > Tests*.
-Click on *Import Test* and select your .2bb file.
+Go on BlackBoard, open your course, and then *Control Panel > Course Tools > Tests, Surveys and Pools > Pools*.
+Click on *Build Pool*, and once created click on *Upload Questions* and select your .2bb file.

 ## Dependencies